 If you find a nest with eggs and no parents, verify whether the nest is indeed abandoned.
 Prior to incubation, birds may leave their eggs unattended for most of the day.
-During incubation, adults may leave the nest for periods of up to 15 minutes to feed.
+During incubation, adults may leave the nest for periods of up to 30 minutes to feed.
 Although many songbirds begin incubating on the day the last egg is laid or the day before, there are exceptions.

 For example, Tree Swallows may wait up to a week to start incubating a clutch of eggs.
 A nest such as this may only appear to be abandoned.
-Remember that it is illegal to remove any materials from an active nest.